LB presents the Full Story of a dependable left-back who is best known by the name; “‘The Duke“.

 Behind every great man, there’s a great woman, or so the saying goes.
 And behind almost every England footballer, there’s a glamorous wife or girlfriend.

-Rachael is one among other Evertonian wives and girlfriend who have pledge her husband’s financial resources to help raise money for Breast Cancer Campaigns.
+Rachael is one among other Evertonian wives and girlfriends who have pledged her husband’s financial resources to help raise money for Breast Cancer Campaigns.

 Leighton Baines Strengths: Leighton Baines is generous, idealistic and has a great sense of humour.